nmwilk/keyboard-config-change/README.md

 # keyboard-config-change

+Update: it turns out that the `navigation` option is also required to prevent the Activity from being restarted.

 Demonstrates issue with Activity being recreated when USB keyboard attached/detached from device.

 MainActivity shows its instance number on screen, and is set to use `android:configChanges="keyboard|keyboardHidden|orientation"`.